 April 24, 2013.
 Justin McCrary will discuss the economics of safety and policing at Councilmember Schaaf’s Safe Oakland Speaker Series.
 McCrary will share findings from his recent study, “The Effect of Police on Crime: New Evidence from U.S. Cities, 1960-2010,” including a cost-benefits analysis of policing.

 April 16, 2013.
-Robert Bartlett participated in The JOBS Act: First Year Report Card.
+Prof. Robert Bartlett participated in The JOBS Act: First Year Report Card.
 This roundtable, hosted by Nixon Peabody in San Francisco, discussed key points such as the effectiveness of the JOBS Act from legal, accounting, and investor perspectives.
+Bartlett's presentation is here.

 April 11, 2013.
 Berkeley Law Chris Hammond '15 and Will Schildknecht '15 won the 2013 Halloum Negotiation Competition.
 The competition pairs teams to negotiate hypothetical M&A, financing, and technology licensing transactions.
 Teams are scored on their preparation, strategy and the outcome.
 The winners outlasted 48 other competitors to take home the championship and accompanying iPad minis.
 A big thank you to Skadden and Gibson Dunn, which sponsored the two week long competition.